corneliusjustin/personalgpt-corneliusjustin/README.md

-# Welcome to streamlit
+# PersonalGPT

-This is the app you get when you run `streamlit hello`, extracted as its own app.

-Edit [Hello.py](./Hello.py) to customize this app to your heart's desire. ❤️

-Check it out on [Streamlit Community Cloud](https://st-hello-app.streamlit.app/)
+Welcome to the PersonalGPT repository!
+This app is a clone of ChatGPT, created by Cornelius Justin S Hadi.

+## Features

+- Uses GPT-4 (GPT-3.5 available also) for generating responses.
+- Allows users to interact with the chatbot via a user-friendly interface.
+- Integration with Google search to enhance the chatbot's responses.